manrodri/diceReact/app/README.md

 - Basic lambda function and apigateway (not proxy without authentication, models, or request and response transformation)
 - S3 bucket to host client side code
 - IAM roles necessary for this infra to work
+- CDKPipeline to handles backend continuous deployment
+- CodeBuild Job that handles Continuous Deployment to S3 bucket

 ### Frontend